 - 8.1 Lessons within the Life to the Full Plus programme all contribute to at least one of the SMSC aspects of children's development (see SMSC Policy). - 8.2 At Saint Christina's School, we promote the Five Key Fundamental British Values in many areas of the school. - a) Democracy School Council, pupil voice. - b) The rule of the law class rules, School rules - c) Individual Liberty Safe Environment, Eco-Councillors, Anti-Bullying, Friendship Week, Cyber Bullying - d) Mutual Respect respecting each other, Caught being Kind - e) Tolerance of different faiths we actively encourage pupils to share about faiths/ beliefs linked with RE curriculum.
 (Evidenced in the SOW for RE and is a requirement of the Diocese of Westminster.
 Material for this is included in The Way, The Truth and The Life as well as being available from the Diocese.) - 8.3 Forgiveness is covered in the RE Scheme the Way, Truth and Life through for example Sacramental Teaching Reconciliation/parables/examples of forgiveness stories in The Bible throughout the year according to the work covered for each year group.
-Forgiveness is also taught on an ongoing basis when there are issues between children that need resolving - 8.4 We deliver our assemblies around these themes as well as inviting different guest speakers and visitors to speak to the pupils to promote the importance of the values. - 8.5 Children at Saint Christina's lead assemblies and Mass with their class. - 9.
-Building Children's Resilience to Radicalisation through the Promotion of British Values
+Forgiveness is also taught on an ongoing basis when there are issues between children that need resolving - 8.4 We deliver our assemblies around these themes as well as inviting different guest speakers and visitors to speak to the pupils to promote the importance of the values. - 8.5 Children at Saint Christina's lead assemblies and Mass with their class.

+9. Building Children's Resilience to Radicalisation through the Promotion of British Values

-- 9.1 Saint Christina's builds resilience to radicalisation of its pupils by promoting fundamental British values.
+9.1 Saint Christina's builds resilience to radicalisation of its pupils by promoting fundamental British values.
 We provide a safe space in which our pupils can discuss and understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments or views.
-Any discriminatory or extremist opinions or behaviours are challenged as a matter of routine. - 9.2 We offer a general education about the nature of modern society and laws in England and positively promote respect for other people and their lifestyles, which is upheld by English law.
+Any discriminatory or extremist opinions or behaviours are challenged as a matter of routine.
+Saint Christina's will refer pupils identified as being at risk of radicalisation to either Channel or Children's Social Care.
+We will normally consult parents but consent is not required for a referral.

+9.2 We offer a general education about the nature of modern society and laws in England and positively promote respect for other people and their lifestyles, which is upheld by English law.
 This includes an understanding of democratic values and the electoral system in Britain as well as the promotion of democratic values, including the rule of law, both within and outside of Saint Christina's.
 All staff are aware that the promotion of partisan2 political views or religious prejudice are prohibited and that we and are accepting of pupils and staff of all faiths and those of none.
 However, colleagues should understand that if it is appropriate to express a view or an opinion; however, this should take regard of the law and the duty to actively promote fundamental British values, and should always be within a context and balance that allows pupils to form their own view or opinion on a matter.